 Executability, resp. blocking are the key to PROMELA-style modeling of solutions to synchronization problems. (to be discussed in the following)

-given a number of looping processes, each containing a critical section design an algorithm such that:
+archetypical problem of concurrent systems given a number of looping processes, each containing a critical section design an algorithm such that: